r-elopre/r-elopre-portfolio/README.md

   A secure, high-performance, full-stack web app with real-time messaging, post creation, and user interaction features, rigorously tested for security and performance.
 - **Titanic Data Cleaning Pipeline** ([GitHub](https://github.com/r-elopre/titanic-data-cleaning)):
   A modular Python pipeline for cleaning and preprocessing the Titanic dataset, producing a machine-learning-ready dataset with visualizations.
+- **Titanic Logistic Regression Model** ([GitHub](https://github.com/r-elopre/Titanic-Logistic-Regression-Model)):
+  A project that trains a logistic regression model to predict passenger survival on the Titanic using the preprocessed `train_scaled.csv` dataset.
+Achieved ~82% accuracy, with evaluation metrics and a confusion matrix heatmap saved as `confusion_matrix.png`.
+Predictions were saved to `titanic_logreg_predictions.csv`.
 - **Healthcare Data Cleaning Pipeline** ([GitHub](https://github.com/r-elopre/healthcare-data-cleaning)):
   A robust pipeline for cleaning and preprocessing healthcare data, addressing missing values, inconsistencies, and preparing data for ML.